The Bible study lesson today about the prayer of believers in Acts 4 teaches a guidebook to prayer with three points we can use.

 And now, Lord, take note of their threats, and grant that Your bond-servants may speak Your word with all confidence, while You extend Your hand to heal, and signs and wonders take place through the name of Your holy servant Jesus.” – Acts 4:23-30 NASB

-The people prayed to God during this time of uncertainty.
-But, it’s how they prayed that I want to discuss in this lesson.
+Yes, the people prayed to God during this time of uncertainty.

 In Matthew, we looked at the Lord’s Prayer and decided it is a wonderful guide to go by when we pray.
 It still is!